Woman doing pelvic floor exercises

 If you’ve made a habit of pelvic floor exercises and don’t notice an improvement in your sensitive bladder symptoms, it’s time to talk to your doctor.
 They may recommend combining pelvic floor exercises with other treatments like sensitive bladder training or other medications, devices or procedures to help you to manage your incontinence.

-Check also how to reduce urinating at night!
+Check also how to reduce urinating at night.

 Other methods for improving bladder control